If you love beautiful churches, Roman history, and/or cute buildings, then St. Albans is a must for you.

 Getting to St. Albans

 Trains to St. Albans City Station leave from either Blackfriars or St. Pancras International on the Thameslink train service every 5-10 minutes or so for £8-12 return depending on when you travel.
 If you take the train that terminates in St. Albans, your trip will be about 45 minutes.
 If you take the train that terminates in Bedford, your trip will be around 30 minutes.
-Both will get you to the same place for the same cost!
+Both trains will get you to St. Albans for the same cost!